brewster1134/atrackt/README.md

 Atrackt.track(object)
 ```

-If you add new elements to your page (and are not using liveQuery) you can scan the dom again an re-bind elements.
+If you add new elements to your page (and are not using liveQuery) you can scan the dom again and re-bind elements.

 ```coffee
 Atrackt.refresh()